kubernetes/community/contributors/design-proposals/cpu-manager.md

 same duration as `--node-status-update-frequency` (which itself defaults to 10 seconds at time of writing.)

-The number of CPUs that pods may run on can be implicitly controlled using the existing node-allocatable configuration settings.
-See the [node allocatable proposal document][node-allocatable] for details.
-The CPU manager will claim `ceiling(node.status.allocatable.cpu)` as the number of CPUs available to assign to pods, starting from the highest-numbered physical core and descending topologically.
-It is recommended to configure `kube-reserved` and `system-reserved` such that their sum is an integer when the CPU manager is enabled.
-This ensures that `node.status.allocatable.cpu` is also an integer.

-Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube-reserved and system-reserved cgroups.

 Each policy is described below.

 #### Policy 1: "none" cpuset control [default]